wgblikeW/CTF-write-ups/README.md

-Some CTF write-ups for beginners and were written by beginner.
+Some CTF write-ups for beginners and was written by beginner.